microsoft/AppCenter-Test-Appium-Java-Extensions/README.md

 * Replace `test-cloud` with `test-cloud-appium`
 * Add `--test-parameters pipeline:appium`
 * XTC_ENDPOINT is given.
 This will make it run on the staging environment.

+### 4. Current Limitations

+* iOS tests do not work yet.
+* Only one Appium version supported: v.
+1.4.
+* Android 4.4+ only.
+Selendroid support is expected soon.
+* Automating UIWebView is not supported.
+* Tests that launch multiple apps or no apps are not currently supported.
+The test must launch precisely one app.